-Goal § 9: Upgrade existing park and recreation infrastructure to modern standards and address the value and uses of natural areas.
+Goal 9: Upgrade existing park and recreation infrastructure to modern standards and address the value and uses of natural areas.

-- 8.1 9.1: Develop and apply as appropriate system-wide design standards. - 8.2 9.2: Improve the overall aesthetics of park sites through signage, landscaping, parking lot and safety improvements that also include area lighting and trash receptacles in appropriate locations. - 8.3 9.3: Create resource management plans to support and maintain natural areas and create a new core recreation service in environmental education to educate users on the value of these natural areas.\ - 8.4 9.4: Update recreation amenities and refurbish existing restrooms and drinking fountains. - 8.5 9.5: When possible, parks should provide a cross functional benefit for the City's environmental goals.
+9.1: Develop and apply as appropriate system-wide design standards.

+9.2: Improve the overall aesthetics of park sites through signage, landscaping, parking lot and safety improvements that also include area lighting and trash receptacles in appropriate locations.

+9.3: Create resource management plans to support and maintain natural areas and create a new core recreation service in environmental education to educate users on the value of these natural areas.

+9.4: Update recreation amenities and refurbish existing restrooms and drinking fountains.

+9.5: When possible, parks should provide a cross functional benefit for the City's environmental goals.
-Parks and Recreation (Expansion)

-Goal 9 10: Expand current inventory of park facilities
+Parks and Recreation (Expansion) Goal 10: Expand current inventory of park facilities

-- 9.1 10.1: -Examine the feasibility of creating a regional park authority in conjunction with City/County planning efforts.\ - 9.2 10.2: Prioritize and encourage acquisition of natural areas, particularly along existing and proposed trails, through developer contributions and fee simple purchase. - 9.3 10.3: Encourage the acquisition of land that serves a cross functional purpose as parkland/public space and the development of green infrastructure and prioritize land acquisition. - 9.4 10.4: Add additional rectangular fields to the parks and recreation network.\ - 9.5 10.5: Add fenced, smaller, flexible athletic fields designed to accommodate multiple recreational uses.
+10.1: -Examine the feasibility of creating a regional park authority in conjunction with City/County planning efforts.

+10.2: Prioritize and encourage acquisition of natural areas, particularly along existing and proposed trails and near the Rivanna River, through developer contributions and fee simple purchase.

+10.3: Encourage the acquisition of land that serves a cross functional purpose as parkland/public space and the development of green infrastructure and prioritize land acquisition.

+10.4: Add additional rectangular fields to the parks and recreation network.

+10.5: Add fenced, smaller, flexible athletic fields designed to accommodate multiple recreational uses.